NuclearError/allyship101/PITCHME.md

 Brief, commonplace indignities or insults - intentional or otherwise.

-Small, subtle ways that a person is made to feel 'othered' or excluded.
+Small, subtle ways that a person is excluded or 'othered'.

-Implied value judgements in everyday conversation that invalidate a person's existence or life.
+Implied value judgements in everyday conversation that invalidate a person's existence or life choices.
 @snapend

 @snap[south-west span-100]